Bachelor Course Unit

 Credit points: 6

 This unit introduces a framework for substance abuse counselling by providing an overview of national policy and counselling approaches in this complex field.
 Students develop skills in assessment and referral, intervention planning for a range of client presentations, and relapse prevention.
 An understanding of the impacts of alcohol and other drug use on families, Indigenous communities and people from culturally and linguistically diverse backgrounds will be developed.
 A comparison of the effectiveness of the major counselling theories, Motivational Interviewing, Cognitive Behaviour Therapy, Dialectical Behaviour Therapy, and Psychodynamic Therapy, is provided.
 Principles for working with involuntary clients and clients with concurrent conditions are also presented.
 Finally, important areas of professional practice for alcohol and other drug counsellors including boundaries and self care are addressed.
+Throughout this unit, students will be encouraged to reflect on their personal values and attitudes towards substance abuse, which will influence your counselling practice in the field of alcohol and other drugs counselling.

 This unit introduces a framework for counselling in the areas of substance use, abuse and dependency.
 It provides: